Trent Harmon: Early life and education

-Harmon was born in Amory, Mississippi, the son of Cindy and Randy Harmon and second cousin of actor Richard Harmon.
-He started in music when his mother taught him to sing "Amazing Grace" when he was the age of five, and he grew up singing in church.
+Harmon was born in Amory, Mississippi to Cindy and Randy Harmon and is the second cousin of Richard Harmon, who is an actor.
+His mother taught him to sing "Amazing Grace" when he was five and he grew up singing in church.
 His family owns a farm and a yard-to-table restaurant, Longhorn, where he was a waiter.
-He credits his upbringing on the farm and in the restaurant for his strong work ethic.
+He credits his upbringing on the farm and working in the restaurant for his strong work ethic.

-He sang and performed through many musicals while attending Amory High School and, later, the University of Arkansas at Monticello where he also led on-campus worship services as an undergraduate.
-He first learned to play the piano but expanded to also play drums and guitar.
+Trent Harmon sang and performed in a number of musicals while attending Amory High School.
+He attended the University of Arkansas at Monticello leading on-campus worship services.
+He first learned to play the piano and progressed to playing drums and guitar.

 Music career

-Harmon first tried for national recognition in May 2014 when a close friend convinced him to try out for NBC's The Voice in New Orleans.
-After singing "Stay with Me" by Sam Smith for the casting director he was one of 300 open audition contestants chosen to compete further from a field of 32,000.
-The show then flew him to compete in Los Angeles where he sang "Jealous" by Nick Jonas.
-Months later in October 2014 he was again flown to Los Angeles for several weeks with his family to be filmed for the show although ultimately no judge chose him and his audition did not air.
-Harmon later stated that the rejection prepared him for his 'Idol' phase of his career.
+Harmon's first major audition was in May 2014, when a close friend convinced him to try out for The Voice in New Orleans.
+After singing "Stay with Me" by Sam Smith for a casting director, he was one of 300 open audition contestants chosen to advance from a field of 32,000.
+The show flew him to Los Angeles and he sang "Jealous" by Nick Jonas.
+In October 2014 he flew to Los Angeles again for several weeks to be filmed for the show although no judge selected him and his audition did not air.
+Harmon later said that the rejection prepared him for his 'Idol' phase of his career.

 American Idol

-Harmon auditioned for American Idol in Little Rock, Arkansas, in August 2015, surprising the judges, after hearing of his farm upbringing, singing the rhythm and blues song "Unaware" by Allen Stone.
-He was the first RnB singer shown to be accepted by the judges in the season.
-It was revealed later in the season that Harmon kept a leather-bound journal where he wrote down every comment and criticism the judges offered.
+Harmon auditioned for American Idol in Little Rock, Arkansas, in August 2015.
+He told the judges about growing up on a farm and sang "Unaware", a r&b song by Allen Stone.
+Harmon was the first r&b singer shown to be accepted by the judges for the season.
+Later in the season it was revealed that Harmon kept a leather-bound journal writing down every comment and criticism the judges gave him.

-During Hollywood week he was encouraged to quit when diagnosed with mono, and sequestered in a bathroom for most of the week to keep the contagious disease from spreading.
-Harmon impressed the judges when, for an 'Idol' first he performed the group round as a solo.

-During "Idol Grammy Hits" week Harmon was coached to bring his "strange faces he makes when he sings" under control.
-Judge Harry Connick Jr. noted Harmon also lost an "exaggerated jaw vibrato" that would eventually cause him to lose his singing voice.
+During Hollywood week he was encouraged to quit when diagnosed with mono and sequestered in a bathroom for most of that week, to keep the contagious disease from spreading.
+He impressed the judges in an 'Idol' first when he performed the group round as a soloist.
+During "Idol Grammy Hits" week Harmon was coached to bring the "strange faces he makes when he sings" under control.
+Judge Harry Connick Jr. noted that Harmon lost an "exaggerated jaw vibrato" which eventually caused him to temporarily lose his singing voice.

 Harmon won the fifteenth season of American Idol on April 7, 2016.
-His winning coronation single "Falling" was written by singer songwriter and American Idol judge Keith Urban with Dallas Davidson and Brett James.
+His coronation single, "Falling", was written by American Idol judge Keith Urban with Dallas Davidson and Brett James.
 For winning the title, Harmon received a Ford car and a recording contract with Big Machine Records.
 La'Porsha Renae was named runner-up.
 Harmon parted ways with Big Machine in May 2019.